 Photos: Ryan Maneri/Caravan Tours

-What to Wear: Since our tour took place in October, we took warm long-sleeved shirts and jackets.
+Since our tour to Nova Scotia was in October, we took warm long-sleeved shirts and jackets.
 Waterproof jackets or slickers are a must, as rainfall in these verdant provinces can be heavy at times.

 ATMs are found in major cities.
 The Canadian dollar is equal to about one dollar US.
 Loonies are $1 coins with the Queen on one side and a loon on the other.
 Toonies are $2 coins with the Queen, backed by a bear.
 Americans tend to call toonies, “The coin with the Queen with a Bear behind.”

 Caravan provides bottled water on the motorcoach.
 Water is safe to drink in all areas.
 On this tour, several meals were left up to the traveler, as we were in towns offering a variety of choices.
 These are the Maritime Provinces, so freshly caught seafood is a specialty we took advantage of.
 We were treated to a sumptuous dinner at North Rustico on Prince Edward Island at the world-famous Fisherman’s Wharf where hundreds of lobsters are kept in large holding tanks with circulating seawater until they are cooked for serving.
 Best we ever ate.